 Chris is an active member of the FMI CFO Forum, which contributes to developing insights that benefit the construction industry and fosters collaboration among its financial leaders.

 Jacqueline has 25 years of experience in the industry, including extensive experience in business and market planning and analytics.
 Before joining Pepper, she served as chief marketing officer for NELSON and as group vice president and marketing principal for global architecture firm HOK.
-Jacqueline holds a Master of Architecture and a Bachelor of Environmental Design in Architecture from North Carolina State University, and she is a LEED AP.
+She holds a Master of Architecture and a Bachelor of Environmental Design in Architecture from North Carolina State University, and she is a LEED AP.

 Jacqueline is dedicated to the Ride Janie Ride Foundation, which assists individuals facing financial hardship resulting from ongoing medial treatment of various types of cancer.
 She is also a member of the City Club of Chicago.
 In 2015, Jacqueline co-authored the Changing Role of the CMO, featured in SMPS Marketer.